Built-in css minification destroys certain CSS constructs

 whitespace, but adding it for consistency is allowed, and recommended.

-#1 Updated by Christian Kuhn almost 4 years ago
+#1 Updated by Christian Kuhn about 4 years ago

 Hey Jost.
 We've fiddled with this stuff already and it is fixed in 7. in 6.2 however it may lead to pcre segfaults and this is much worse than the broken compression.
 Probably, we will not make additional attempts to still fix this issue in 6.2 anymore.